GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 * Adding users to a thread now redirects properly without pretty permalinks
 * Pagination now works as expected
 * Emails sent when new messages are created can be disabled
+* Forums in the root directory (/ instead of /forums/) will now be able to use bbPM without the RewriteRule.

 = 0.1-alpha6b =
 * Subscribe to Topic will no longer prevent users from unsubscribing from PM threads.